CodingRadish/PINN-coffee-example/README.md

-# PINN-coffee-example
+# PINN - A cooling coffee example

-An application of a Physics-Informed Neural Network (PINN) on a cooling coffee cup.
-An example.
+An simple implementation of a Physics-Informed Neural Network (PINN) to predict the temperature of a cooling coffee cup.